TishaniSakalya/thyroid-cancer-risk-prediction/README.md

 ## 📁 Project Structure

-- `/codes/`: All code related to preprocessing ,EDA, and modeling
+- `/codes/`: All code related to preprocessing , EDA, and modeling
-- `/webapp/`: Code for the web app
+- `/webapp/`: Code for the web application
-- `/data/`: Dataset
+- `/data/`: Includes dataset
 - `/report/`: Project report and presentation slides
 - `/demo/`: Link to the demonstration video